wendlers/mpfshell/README.md

 * The PySerial library >= 3.0 (sudo pip install pyserial)
 * The colorama library >= 0.3.6 (sudo pip install colorama)

-__Note__: The tools only work if the REPL is accessible on the device!
+__Note__: The tools only works if the REPL is accessible on the device!

 ## Installing